 The motorcycle accident lawyers at Wendt Law Firm P.C. have come to recognize a handful of common road hazards that cause motorcycle accidents in Kansas City over the years.
 Motorcycles are more vulnerable to road hazards than passenger vehicles due to their smaller size and weight.
 Things that might not affect larger vehicles can cause catastrophic damage to motorcycles and their riders.
 Road hazards unique to motorcyclists include:

 An injured motorcyclist might have a claim against the government in Missouri or Kansas if a roadway defect caused the accident.
 It is up to state and local agencies to maintain roadways and keep them reasonably safe for all road users.
 Failure to do so, resulting in a motorcycle crash, is negligence.
-Timeframes for filing claims against the government are short, so don’t hesitate to work with an experienced personal injury attorney.
+Timeframes for filing claims against the government are short, so don’t hesitate to work with an experienced Kansas City motorcycle accident attorney.

 All motorcycle accidents are unique.
 Some victims will suffer serious and life-threatening injuries while others will escape with just a few bumps and bruises.
 While predicting injuries might be impossible, it is possible to prevent them with an understanding of the most common injuries and protection options.
 If you can’t prevent accident injuries, at least seek compensation for them with help from an attorney.
 Contact Wendt Law Firm P.C. if you or someone you love has suffered any of the following common motorcycle accident injuries in Kansas City:

 The most severe motorcycle accidents can cause injuries from which the victim never recovers.
-Talk to the motorcycle accident attorneys at Wendt Law Firm P.C. if you suffered any of the above-mentioned injuries or if you lost a loved one.
+Talk to the motorcycle accident attorneys at Wendt Law Firm P.C. if you suffered any of the above-mentioned injuries or if you lost a loved one in Kansas City.
 You may have grounds for a lawsuit to fight for compensation for your serious or catastrophic damages.
 Just because an injury is “common” does not make it any less important.
-The sooner you speak to a lawyer about your legal rights, the better.
+The sooner you speak to a Kansas City motorcycle accident attorney about your legal rights, the better.

-Determining the liability for an accident involving a motorcycle and another vehicle can be complex, especially if multiple parties are involved.
+Determining the liability for an accident can be complex, especially if multiple parties are involved.
 Missouri law relies on a few basic elements when determining who is at fault for a motorcycle accident: